Whistle (Flo Rida song): Chart performance

-On May 6, 2012, the song debuted at number eight on the ARIA Singles Chart.
+In Australia, the song debuted at number eight on the ARIA Singles Chart on May 6, 2012.
 It moved to number one on the chart the next week and it kept the first position for the next seven weeks.

 In the United Kingdom, the song debuted and peaked at number two on the UK Singles Chart on June 10, 2012 – for the week ending date June 16, 2012 – beaten to the top of the chart by "Sing" by Gary Barlow & The Commonwealth Band featuring Military Wives.
 For the same chart issue, it debuted at the top of the UK R&B Chart.
-According to the Official Charts Company, "Whistle" sold 620,000 copies in the United Kingdom in 2012, making it Britain's 15th best-selling single of that year.
+According to the Official Charts Company, "Whistle" sold 620,000 copies in the UK, becoming Britain's 15th best-selling song of 2012.

-In the Republic of Ireland, for the chart issue dated May 31, 2012, "Whistle" debuted at number eight on the Irish Singles Chart.
+In Ireland, for the chart issue dated May 31, 2012, "Whistle" debuted at number eight on the Irish Singles Chart.
 For the next two weeks, the song moved to number three on the chart.
 For the chart issue dated June 22, 2012, "Whistle" moved from number three to number one on the Irish Singles Chart removing Cheryl Cole's "Call My Name" from the top spot of the chart.
 As of August 14, 2012 the single has sold over 4 million copies around the globe.